 After a well-deserved break at the Bollenwees, the trail continues to yet another lake: Sämtisersee.
 In case you need another break or a refreshing Flouder soda, there is a mountain inn just a few minutes' walk from the lake.
 Essentially, there are so many idyllic mountain inns that you will never need to walk for more than an hour.
 Many offer overnight accommodations, too.

 Are you still with me?
 After another breathtaking stop, you will be hiking about 50 minutes to the Ruhesitz Mountain Inn.
 There, you have two options: either you can hike another 45 minutes down, or you hire a scooter and race down the street to Brülisau!
 Either way, you will have reached your final destination.

 Next stop: the town of Appenzell

 I always recommend a visit to Appenzell, the small capital with its historic center.
-In fact, there are many things to see and do, such as window shopping among the specialty shops with local handcrafts.
+In fact, there are many things to see and do, such as window shopping among the specialty shops with local handicrafts.
 Another favorite of mine is taking photographs along Hauptgasse, the town's main street.
 Lined up along the alleys are colorful houses that have been skillfully adorned in traditional fashion.

 Those with sore legs from hiking in the Alpstein will find plenty of food choices, too.
-I recommend stopping by a pastry shop of bakery to find the traditional Bärli Biber, among other delicacies.
+I recommend stopping by a pastry shop or bakery to find the traditional Bärli Biber, among other delicacies.